ragerri/ragerri.github.io/_pages/talks.md

 {% include base_path %}

+## 2022

++ **Invited talk at the Workshop on Factuality**, held at the [Barcelona University on 8th of June](https://tagfactworkshop.wordpress.com/).
+Title:
+Highly arguable!
+Progress and shortcomings in detecting and countering misinformation in social media.

 ## 2021

 + **Invited talk at the Linguatec Workshop** organized by the [European POCTEFA Linguatec Project](http://www.ixa.eus/events/linguatec_03), 12 May 2021.